Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-23.md

 11. A company is building an application that requires the ability to send, store, and receive messages between application components.
 The company has another requirement to process messages in first-in, first-out (FIFO) order. <br/> Which AWS service should the company use?
     - A. AWS Step Functions
-    - B. Amazon Simple Notification Service (Amazon SNS)
+    - B. Amazon Simple Notification Service (Amazon SNS) [ pub/sub messaging service ]
     - C. Amazon Kinesis Data Streams
     - D. Amazon Simple Queue Service (Amazon SQS)